ElsenV/cocodataset_mobile_flutter/README.md

 This app lets you list and select categories from the COCO Dataset.
 Based on selected categories, it fetches related images.
-It uses Flutter with Riverpod for state management.

 ## Features